-- Ehlers-Danlos National Foundation Ehlers-Danlos syndrome (EDS) is a heterogeneous group of heritable connective tissue disorders, characterized by articular (joint) hypermobility, skin extensibility and tissue fragility.
+- Ehlers-Danlos Society Ehlers-Danlos syndrome (EDS) is a heterogeneous group of heritable connective tissue disorders, characterized by articular (joint) hypermobility, skin extensibility and tissue fragility.
 There are six major types of EDS.
 The different types of EDS are classified according to their manifestations of signs and symptoms.
+Note: in 2016, the EDNF became the Ehlers-Danlos Society.
 [US]

 - Ehlers-Danlos Support Group EDS is a genetic connective tissue condition that is a multi-systemic syndrome.
 Connective tissue covers over 95% of your body so there is little that escapes the symptoms.
 We strive to educate the medical community and fund research projects.
 We produce literature, DVDs and merchandise to increase understanding in managing the condition and run regular events and conferences to bring our community together.
 [UK]